 The unit engraves character strings aligned linearly in the YZ plane.
 Diacritics and special characters that you cannot enter in smart.Turn operating mode can be defined, character by character, in NF.
-If you program $\mathbf{Q} = 1$ (Continue from last text), tool change and pre-positioning are suppressed.
+If you program $\mathbf{Q} = 1$ (Continue from last text), then the tool change and pre-positioning are suppressed.
 The technological data of the previous engraving cycle apply.

-Unit name: G804_GRA_Y_MANT / cycle: G804
+Unit name: G804\GRA\Y\MANT / cycle: G804

-Further information: "Engraving in YZ plane G804", Page 642 Position form:
+Further information: "Engraving in YZ plane G804", Page 667